Commerzbank loses global head of M&A to William Blair

-FRANKFURT (Reuters) - Commerzbank’s (CBKG.DE) global head of M&A advisory, Philipp Mohr, is joining boutique investment bank William Blair & Co, the U.S. advisory firm said on Thursday.
+FRANKFURT, Sept 27 (Reuters) - Commerzbank’s global head of M&A advisory, Philipp Mohr, is joining boutique investment bank William Blair & Co, the U.S. advisory firm said on Thursday.

 Mohr will become global head of industrials for the investment banking and asset management firm in early 2013, and help build a global industrials team, a spokesman for William Blair said.